 The debt component of the fund constitutes the investment in fixed-income havens like government securities, debentures, bonds, treasury bills, etc. An asset allocation of 60% or more in debt and rest in equity is called a debt-oriented fund.
 For the sake of liquidity, some part of the fund would also be invested in cash and cash equivalents.

 c.
 Balanced Funds

 Balanced funds invest at least 65% of their portfolio in equity and equity-oriented instruments.
 This allows them to qualify as equity funds for the purpose of taxation.
 It means that gains over and above Rs 1 lakh from balanced funds held for a period of over 1 year are taxable at the rate of 10%.

-The rest of the fund’s assets are invested in debt securities and some amount might also be kept in cash.
-Balanced funds are ideal investments for conservative investors who wish to benefit from the return-earning capacity of equities without taking too many risks.
+The rest of the fund’s assets goes to debt securities and cash reserves.
+So, conservative investors can benefit from the return-earning capacity of equities without taking too many risks.
 The fixed income exposure of balanced funds helps in mitigating equity-related risks.

 d.
 Monthly Income Plans

 These are hybrid funds that invest predominantly in debt instruments.
 A monthly income plan (MIP) would generally have 15-20% exposure to equities.
 This would allow it to generate higher returns than regular debt funds.
 MIPs provide regular income to the investor in the form of dividends.
 An investor can choose the frequency of dividends, which can be monthly, quarterly, half-yearly, or annually. debt funds.
 MIPs provide regular income to the investor in the form of dividends.
 An investor can choose the frequency of dividends, which can be monthly, quarterly, half-yearly or annually.